HriddhiKulkarni/Elevator-Interface/README.md

 ## Reasons for bad design:
 * Upon pressing the button, one of the elevators opens the door and it’s hard to guess which one would open first when the button is pressed.
 * The floor, the elevator is currently on, is not indicated
+* These have been observed after using elevator a few times:
-  * A sign above the elevator displays white color once for one floor up and twice for two floors up
+  * Up arrow on the sign on top of the elevator displays white color once for one floor up and twice for two floors up
-  * A sign above the elevator displays red color once for one floor down and twice for two floors down
+  * Down arrow on the sign on top of the elevator displays red color once for one floor down and twice for two floors down
 * Doesn’t support features for people with disabilities

 ## Common uses in an elevator: